 Keep in mind that you cannot switch between Celsius and Fahrenheit directly on your Apple Watch or inside the companion Watch app on your paired iPhone.

-What about your Apple TV, you ask.
+What about your Apple TV, you ask?

-By default, Fahrenheit is the default temperature unit in the US locale and Celsius is the measurement unit for temperature in the UK locale.
+By default, Fahrenheit is the default temperature unit in the US locale, and Celsius is the measurement unit for temperature in the UK locale.

 And lastly, macOS.

-Like your iPhone and iPad, your Mac provides a dedicated toggle for switching between Celsius and Fahrenheit on a system-wide basis.
+Like your iPhone and iPad, Mac provides a dedicated toggle for switching between Celsius and Fahrenheit on a system-wide basis.
 To change your preferred temperature unit, venture into System Preferences and click the Language & Region icon.

 In the Language & Region preference pane, click the popup menu next to Temperature at the bottom, then choose either Celsius or Fahrenheit from the menu.
 Close out the System Preference window to save the changes and you’re good to go.

 Your global temperature unit setting does not synchronize between Apple devices through iCloud.
-As a result, you can adjust your preferred temperature unit on your Mac independently of your Apple TV, Apple Watch or iPhone/iPad, and vice versa.
+As a result, you can adjust your preferred temperature unit on your Mac independently of your Apple TV, Apple Watch, or iPhone/iPad, and vice versa.

 Temperature unit in other apps

+And that’s it, folks!
 Be sure to pass along this article to the friends and family you support.